nunofachada/cf4ocl/docs/userguide.md

 ## Wrapper modules {#ug_wrappers}

 Each [OpenCL class](http://www.khronos.org/registry/cl/sdk/2.0/docs/man/xhtml/classDiagram.html)
-is associated with a _cf4ocl_ module which provides functionality to simplify its handling.
+is associated with a _cf4ocl_ module.
 At the most basic level, each module offers a wrapper class and functions which wrap or map their OpenCL equivalents.
+This, in itself, already simplifies working with OpenCL in C, because the _cf4ocl_ wrapper classes internally manages directly related objects, which may be created during the course of a program.
+As such, client code just needs to follow the
-This, in itself, already simplifies working with OpenCL in C, because the _cf4ocl_ wrapper classes internally manage directly related objects, strings or variables created during the course of a program.
-As such, client code just needs to follow the @ref ug_new_destroy "new/destroy" rule for directly created objects, thus not having to worry with memory allocation/deallocation of all the other intermediate objects.
+@ref ug_new_destroy "new/destroy" rule for directly created objects, thus not having to worry with memory allocation/deallocation of intermediate objects.

-In most cases, however, each _cf4ocl_ module also provides methods for other common or not-so-common OpenCL host code patterns, allowing the programmer to avoid the verbosity in these patterns and focus on OpenCL device code.
+In most cases, however, each _cf4ocl_ module also provides methods for other common and not-so-common OpenCL host code patterns, allowing the programmer to avoid their verbosity and focus on OpenCL device code.

 All _cf4ocl_ wrapper classes extend the ::CCLWrapper* abstract wrapper class.
 The properties and methods of this class, which are